 16. Dog

-Man’s best friend is a very impressive animal.
-Their sense of smell is incredible.
-They have about 25x more smell receptors than we humans have.
-Bloodhounds can distinguish smells 1000x better than us, and their smelling skills can even be used as legal evidence!
+Man’s best friend is a very impressive animal!
+As they have about 25 times more smell receptors than we humans have their sense of smell is very impressive.
+Bloodhounds can distinguish smells 1000 times better than us, and their smelling skills can even be used in courtrooms as legal evidence!

 Learn More: Reader’s Digest